sivaven/Metastability/README.md

-# Metastability / Itinerancy / Quasi attractors / State transitions
+# Metastable attractors / Itinerant Chimeras
  Dynamical complexity in ensembles of bursting oscillators

  This package contains a .cpp to simulate networks of spiking/bursting Izhikevich neurons and .m scripts for post-simulation analysis.